rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Sin

 The second great evil (after death) is sin.
-Sin entered the world and led to a near complete corruption of mankind where only Noah was saved.
+Sin entered the world and led to a near complete corruption of mankind where only Noah and his family were saved.

 !!! quote "Genesis 4:6-7"
     And the LORD said unto Cain, Why art thou wroth? and why is thy countenance fallen?
 If thou doest well, shalt thou not be accepted? and if thou doest not well, **sin lieth at the door**.
 And unto thee shall be his desire, and thou shalt rule over him.